zhangyaxing12/algrand/README.md

 Code for thinking about algorithmic randomness

 Most of this is in Clojure.
 (I use Sean Luke's Java Mersenne Twister for pseudorandom number generation.)
-The clojure source is under *src/clj*`, with the fun stuff in *src/clj/algrand*.
+The Clojure source is under *src/clj*`, with the fun stuff in *src/clj/algrand*.

 There are also a few functions written for the Racket dialect of Scheme